Francis Xavier and the Devil

 "Oh, ye know the answer to that one."
 The Devil smiled.

 "And what do you want?"
-He said with more courage than
+Xavier said with more courage than expected.

 Almost nothing, but a thought, words of his father;